zeromq/zeromq.org/content/docs/examples/csharp/netmq/messages_strings_send_recv_multi.md

     .SendMore("WORLD!");
 ```

 To receive a series of strings call `ReceiveMultipartStrings` function.
-Which return a list of strings.
+Which returns a list of strings.

 ```csharp
 List<string> strings = socket.ReceiveMultipartStrings();